 Question 2: When screening a tenant, do you ask to see their Social Security Card?

 Why this question matters: A social security card remains the best form of identification showing the state in which it was issued and the tenant’s legal name.
 Most importantly, should your tenant skip town and leave owing you rent, you will have a MUCH higher chance of collecting that debt through a collection agency if you have a real social security number.
 In many cases you can also use the social to trace the tenant’s new whereabouts to serve them a court summons as well.

 PLEASE NOTE: In some states like California and Illinois you cannot require proof of citizenship, but you may still ask for some form of government issued ID.

 The results: The majority of landlords are not collecting a social security card.
 If you want us to verify a social for you without collecting a social security card, we suggest ordering an SSN Fraud Verifier.
 This is a hassle free way to verify the SSN.

 Question 3: When screening a tenant, do you ask to see their driver’s license?

 Why this question matters: Like a social, a driver’s license can also provide identification, date of birth, and their most recent address.
 These pieces of information are crucial when conducting a criminal and eviction background search.

 The results: Most landlords ask to see a driver’s license.
-We suggest asking for both a driver’s license and social security card to make sure everything matches up.
+We suggest asking for a driver’s license and ordered an SSN Fraud Verifier or asking for a social security card to make sure everything matches up.

 Frequently we get calls from landlords who have rented to tenants without requiring any tenant documentation to verify employment, references, or their identity.
 Taking the time to create tenant files that are correct and current can save you incalculable thousands in the future.
 This is especially true when a tenant skips town, leaves owing you rent, or gives you incorrect information making it hard for you to find criminal or eviction records.